JSpeedie/cmp-tree/README.md

 systems-level development and in the process had built a tool for my purposes better than what was already available on my system.
 That said, I knew that there was room to grow for whatever implementation I decided would be the primary.
-None of the implementations had any testing, most of them had at least 1 or 3 known (minor) bugs, most of them had no method for installing them for all users on a computer (which would be nice if I actually intended to use this tool at all), and only one of the implementations was multithreaded.
-Since I wanted to get Rust experience and the Rust implementation was not only the most fun to write but also the best performing, I decided I wanted to put some more work into the Rust version of `cmp-tree`.
+Most of the implementations had no testing and the only one that did (the Rust implementation) had very limited testing (only 10 simple integration tests!), most of them had at least 1 or 3 known (minor) bugs, most of them had no method for installing them for all users on a computer (which would be nice if I actually intended to use this tool at all), and only the C implementation was multithreaded.
+Since I wanted to get Rust experience and the Rust implementation was already the primary implementation, I decided to see if I could multithread it as a means to improve performance.

-It didn't take me very long to multithread the Rust implementation and I can confidently say that that was the best experience I have had multithreading a program ever.
-As it goes with Rust, I had to figure out if Rust allowed for the sort of behaviour I wanted to achieve (it did) and then how to actually implement such behaviour in this language that I'm still new to.
+It didn't take me very long to multithread the Rust implementation and I can confidently say that doing so was the best experience I have had multithreading a program ever.
+As it goes with Rust, I had to figure out if Rust allowed for the sort of behaviour I wanted to achieve (it did) and then also figure out how to actually implement such behaviour in this language that I'm still new to.
 The good news is that it didn't take much research, and once that was done, it was very, very quick to implement.
-Most importantly however, I knew (unlike with my past multithreading efforts in C) that my multithreaded Rust code wouldn't make common multithreading mistakes like having two threads use overlapping slices of an array as their input because Rust wouldn't have compiled that code.
+Most importantly however, I knew (unlike with my past multithreading efforts in C) that my multithreaded Rust code wouldn't make common multithreading mistakes like having two threads use overlapping slices of an array as their input because Rust wouldn't have compiled such code.
 Honestly, the first time the multithreaded Rust implementation compiled, it passed all the tests I had at the time.
-That was only 10 tests, but coming from my limited multithreading experience in C, I was expecting the majority of test cases to fail because my code would have some off-by-one error that led to erroneous data or something similar.
+That was only 10 integration tests, but coming from my limited multithreading experience in C, I was expecting the majority of test cases to fail because my code would have some off-by-one error that led to erroneous data or something similar.

 Time and time again in Rust I find that I have to pay an upfront cost of doing research on how to accomplish the behaviour I want to achieve in a way that